Terms.Law Contracts Founder Vesting Agreement

 Understanding Founder Vesting Agreements: Protection for Your Startup's Future

 Founding a startup requires immense dedication, vision, and risk-taking.
 One of the most critical early decisions founders make involves equity distribution and vesting schedules.
-The Founder Vesting Agreement Generator at the top of this page helps you create a customized agreement that protects both the company and its founders through what can be challenging early years.
+The Founder Vesting Agreement Generator above helps you create a customized agreement that protects both the company and its founders through what can be challenging early years.

 What Is a Founder Vesting Agreement?